NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/Bitcoin/README.md

 - Knowledge on
     - Bitcoin Blockchain
     - Bitcoin Scripting

+ - Install
+    - Bitcoin Core (Full Node)
+    - Electrum Wallet (Simple Node)

+## Tutorial Topics
+  - Bitcoin Blockchain Overview
+  - Bitcoin Core
+  - Bitcoin Faucet
+  - Electrum Wallet
+  - Scripting

 ## Bitcoin Blockchain

 Bitcoin is the first generation Blockchain Technology which is the first **Cryptocurrency**.
 The native cryptocurrency of the Bitcoin Blockchain is also called as **"Bitcoin (BTC)"**.
 Bitcoin uses CPU based Proof-of-Work (PoW) consensus algorithm.

+## Bitcoin Core

+Bitcoin Core is Bitcoin's Full Node Client.
+On installing and opening the Bitcoin core, the client tries to sync the complete Blockchain from Genesis Block till the present block to the system.
+Bitcoin Core can be connected to Mainnet and Testnet.

+## Bitcoin Faucet

+Bitcoin Faucet is a service to get Test Bitcoins for development and testing purpose.
+[Click Here](https://testnet-faucet.mempool.co/) to get Test Bitcoins.

+## Electrum Wallet

+Electrum is a simple Bitcoin wallet from a 3rd party.
+Electrum like Bitcoin core can connect to Mainnet and Testnet.

 ## Scripting